tazztone/pbn_node/ROADMAP.md

 Rewrote the adjacency graph building and shared border detection logic using NumPy vectorized operations, significantly reducing processing time for large images.

+### Perception Stack (Albedo & Segmentation)
+Implemented the unified perception stack architecture.
+This includes support for optional albedo maps (material-aware quantization) and segmentation-guided budget splitting.
+The system now supports proportional color allocation with `subject_priority` weighting for non-background regions.

+### Content-Aware Budget Splitting
+Implemented a multi-segment quantization pipeline that uses an external segmentation mask (or an automatic Otsu-based fallback) to allocate independent color budgets to different image regions.
+This ensures important details in the subject are preserved regardless of background complexity.

 ---